spujadas/elk-docker/docs/index.md

 Here is the list of breaking changes that may have side effects when upgrading to later versions of the ELK image:

+- **Elasticsearch home directory**

+	*Applies to tags: `elk502` and later.*

+	Elasticsearch is no longer installed from the `deb` package (which attempts, in version 5.0.2, to modify system files that aren't accessible from a container); instead it is installed from the `tar.gz` package.

+	As a consequence, Elasticsearch's home directory is now `/opt/elasticsearch` (was `/usr/share/elasticsearch`).

 - **Version 5**

 	*Applies to tags: `es500_l500_k500` and later.*